Welcome to Susanna Bavin's website.

 Latest News:

-I am delighted to share with you the cover for the second Home Front Girls book, Courage for the Home Front Girls, which will be published in May.
+My second Home Front Girls book, Courage for the Home Front Girls, was published on 9th May.
+Here is the link to buy it.

-lease take a look at my latest blog to find ways to order Springtime with the Railway Gir
+hlease take a look at my latest blog to find ways to order Springtime with the Railway Gir

 * * * *